fjwillemsen/NativeOverleaf/README.md

+**URGENT HELP NEEDED**

+Recently the settings panel of Native Overleaf was broken by changes to Overleaf.
+Please help us get the app back in working order by discussing in [issue #32](https://github.com/fjwillemsen/NativeOverleaf/issues/32)!

 # Native Overleaf
 Overleaf is a fantastic webtool for writing and cooperating on LaTeX documents.
 However, would it not be even better if it were to behave like a native app on your system?